tl-its-umich-edu/canvas-course-manager-next/README.md

     docker-compose up
     ```

-3. Access the client by visiting `http://localhost:4000` in your browser of choice.
+3. Access the client by launching the tool from a Canvas course in your browser of choice.

 Use `^C` to stop the container and `docker-compose down` to remove the last used image from staging.